-- 1. Provide a duly signed construction policy specifying the use of recycled building construction materials for future renovations and expansions. - 2.
-Building construction materials BOQ with total quantities of above materials (glass, steel, cement, bricks, concrete / RMC, tiles) - 3.
-Owner declaration confirming the total quantities of above materials (glass, steel, cement, bricks, concrete / RMC, tiles) - 4.
-Trade catalogue / brochure / manufacturer letter confirming the recycled content percentage in the product - 5.
-Copy of purchase bills / invoices of respective building construction materials
+- 1. Building construction materials BOQ with total quantities of above materials (glass, steel, cement, bricks, concrete/ RMC, tiles) - 2.
+Owner declaration confirming the total quantities of above materials (glass, steel, cement, bricks, concrete/ RMC, tiles) - 3.
+Trade catalogue/ brochure/ manufacturer letter confirming the recycled content percentage in the product as applicable. - 4.
+Copy of purchase bills/ invoices of respective building construction materials

-Principle-18 - Local Sourcing of Construction Materials
+Principle 21: Local Sourcing of Construction Materials

-Aim: Utilize locally available building construction materials manufacturers / suppliers for buying materials to reduce environmental pollution and transportation cost.
+Aim: Utilize locally available building construction materials manufacturers/ suppliers for buying materials to reduce environmental pollution and transportation cost.

-- 1. Prepare the Construction Policy confirming the use of locally sourced building construction materials for future renovations and expansions as per the intent - a.
-Use locally sourced (excavated and / or manufactured) sand, stones, aggregates, bricks, paver blocks and concrete as applicable.
+- 1. Use locally sourced (excavated and/ or manufactured) sand, stones, aggregates, bricks, paver blocks and concrete as applicable.
 Source distance from project site should not be more than 250 km.
-(2 points) - b.
-Use locally sourced (excavated and / or manufactured) cement, glass, wood products and tiles as applicable.
+(2 points) - 2.
+Use locally sourced (excavated and/ or manufactured) cement, glass, wood products and tiles as applicable.
 Source distance from project site should not be more than 550 km.
-(2 points) - c.
-Use locally sourced (excavated and / or manufactured) steel (all types) as applicable.
+(2 points) - 3.
+Use locally sourced (excavated and/ or manufactured) steel (all types) as applicable.
 Source distance from project site should not be more than 850 km.
 (2 points)

 Note - Distance mentioned above is not the radial distance.
 It can be pedestrian, rail or road distance.
-More than 50% of the material used in each category should meet the intent of the principle.